Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 EEN 451 Communications Engineering (3 Credits)

-This course will introduce wireless communication technologies.
-Topics covered include: transmission fundamentals, signal encoding techniques, coding and error control, cellular wireless networks, Mobile IP and wireless access protocols.
+Introduction to wireless communication technologies.
+Topics covered include transmission fundamentals, signal encoding techniques, coding and error control, cellular wireless networks, Mobile IP and wireless access protocols.

 EEN 462 Semiconductor Processing Technology (3 Credits)

 This course presents the fundamentals of semiconductor processing technology, including semiconductor substrates, microfabrication techniques, and process integration.
-Lithography, oxidation, diffusion, ion implantation, methods of film deposition and etc
+Lithography, oxidation, diffusion, ion implantation, methods of film deposition and etching, metal interconnections, measurement techniques and packaging will be discussed.

 EEN 475 Design of Robotic Systems (3 Credits)